Discover how being defensive almost ruined my relationship and learn how to manage your defensiveness.

 It takes courage and strength to let someone see the real you and be open with another person.

 How do I manage my defensiveness today?

-When I’m present, I can step away from the emotional surge and remember my commitment to healthy relationships and authentic communication.
-This allows me to shift to calm and defenseless.
+I can step away from the emotional surge and remember my commitment to healthy relationships and authentic communication when I’m present.